Definition of a hexagon

 The area of a hexagon is the same as the areas of all six equilateral triangles added together (or one equilateral triangle multiplied by six).
 We know how to find the area of a triangle, so we can also figure out the area of this more complicated shape.

 One place that hexagons occur in nature is in water ice: the molecules of water (two hydrogen atoms and one oxygen atom) always freeze together in the shape of hexagons.
-We also use hexagons as one way to prove that the circumference of a circle is 2πr.
+These shapes are also part of geometric proofs about circles.
+We use hexagons as one way to prove that the circumference of a circle is 2πr.

 Did you find out what you wanted to know about hexagons?
 Let us know in the comments!